rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 quotes from the Trust Agent to generate an attestation report.

-The Trust Agent can register the host with a Verification Service by running the following command (the trustagent.env or trustagent.ini answer file must be present in the current working directory):
+The Trust Agent can register the host with a Verification Service by running the following command (the trustagent.env answer file must be present in the current working directory):

 `tagent create-host`